mkb/mojinations/source/_posts/2011-08-07-homebrew--no-thanks.markdown

 ## Homebrew's recipes are in Ruby, while MacPorts' are in Tcl

 I like Ruby, I dislike Tcl.
 However, the language used by my ports system is moot.
-If I need to know what language my ports system uses, then the ports system has failed in its primary mission.
+If I need to know what language my ports system uses, then the ports system has failed in its primary mission: deal with the details so I can think about something else.

 ## Homebrew and its installation scripts are hosted at Github and have good GitHub integration.